pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisallocatespinlock.md

     critical sections.
 Thus, a driver might initialize more than one spin lock with
     <b>NdisAllocateSpinLock</b>.

-Each spin lock that a driver allocates protects a discrete set of shared resources from simultanous
+Each spin lock that a driver allocates protects a discrete set of shared resources from simultaneous
     access by driver functions that run at IRQL <= DISPATCH_LEVEL.
 For example, a driver that maintains an internal queue of packets might initialize one spin lock to protect its queue and another to protect a set of state variables that several driver functions, not including the